 Dr Sean Mcginty

-We are particularly interested in modelling implants which deliver drugs/therapeutics, to assist with device design and to help devise optimisation strategies for controlled release.
-We have strong expertise in coronary drug-eluting stents (DES) and our models have recently been used to inform the design of a novel DES.
-We are founder members of the European Special Interest Group StentSIG, which is supported by the European Consortium for Mathematics in Industry (ECMI).
-Additionally, we recently acted as Guest Editor on the Feb 2016 Annals of Biomedical Engineering Special Issue "Medical Stents: State of the Art and Future Directions"
+I am the director of the European Special Interest Group entitled "Implantable Devices and Drug Delivery Systems," which is supported by the European Consortium for Mathematics in Industry (ECMI).
+Additionally, I recently acted as Guest Editor on the Feb 2016 Annals of Biomedical Engineering Special Issue "Medical Stents: State of the Art and Future Directions".